Top 5 IoT Application Domains to Watch Out For

 Quality Control (QC)

 IIoT monitors the quality of any product at each stage, from procurement to the final delivery.
 Moreover, it corrects and prevents risks from occurring in the product lifecycle.
-With IIoT, industries can assure defect-free products, optimize processes, and maintain the proper functionality.
+With IIoT, industries can ensure defect-free products, optimize processes, and maintain the proper functionality.

 Refer to our article on the 15 most valuable terms to understand ISO 9001:2015 to learn about industry compliance and process optimization.